openid/Contract-Exchange-Extension/spec/draft-3/readme.rst

 ----------------------

 - "3.2.1.
 Non-Normative Examples" MUST be rewritten.

+ - 3.2.1 SHOULD be dropped.
+Because ,

+    - Each JSON has non-normative example.
+    - Mostly "token" is used for serialization format.
+    - Some JSON contains another tokens.

 - Signature is going to be based on "JSON Simple Sign 1.0<json-simple-sign-1_0_>"
 - Encryption is going to be based on "JSON Simple Encryption 1.0<json-simple-enc-1_0_>".